-If you’ve followed me for long, you know that I truly enjoy embroidery and the therapy it provides.
+Also, if you’ve followed me for long, you know that I truly enjoy embroidery and the therapy it provides.
 For the mesh screen, it was the same as the last time I created a woolly sheep on a sifter screen.
 Time to get my stitch fix!

-After a bit of fun, I have a new woolly creation that makes me smile.
+Finally, after a bit of fun, I have a new woolly creation that makes me smile.
 I hope it does for you too!

-Now for found object #2.
+Next, let’s focus on found object #2.
 Do you know what it is?
 Let me tell ya.
 Once upon a time things were done by hand and when dried corn needed sifted, this was the way to do it.

-You can even tuck some goodies inside the back of it as well.
+Additionally, you can even tuck some goodies inside the back of it as well.
 I had fun creating this one and making it have a whole new story.
 Imagine the stories it could tell or the stories it heard while being put to use.
 So cool.